pedroos/limits/README.md

 - NewDefs: an yet unfinished mapping of possible permutations of types of Collections according to Ordering, Uniqueness of Elements, and Typedness (Untyped, Singly-Typed or Type-Per-Element).

-- ElemObjs: a Set formalization scheme; unformalized Sets don't equal anything including themselves, until they are included in a parent Set, when they become uniquely identifiable across all present or future parent Sets.
+- ElemObjs: a Set formalization scheme; unformalized Sets don't equal anything, including themselves, until included in a parent Set, when they become uniquely identifiable across all present or future parent Sets.
 Valueless objects can be distinct; all objects inherit from Set, which are untyped.
 An Universe implementation with a single initial Set providing a Set tree.

 References: